Above: The top area of the website, including the tabs that comprise the main navigation bar.

 - Advanced Search on this tab is not yet implemented.
 Our 2019 goal will be to support the advanced searches described on the page The Bibliographies as a Research Tool.

 - Click on the Admin tab (this tab only appears when you are logged in with Executive Committee or higher privileges).
 It includes a website comparison and other pages that might be interesting to the Executive Committee, or useful for administrative functions.

-Our mission with the website and its resources is to create a virtual hub for an academic community that will stimulate and sustain research carried on in a Torrancean vision.
+Our mission with the website and its resources is to create a virtual hub for an academic community that will stimulate and sustain research carried on in a Torrancean vision, consistent with our Mission.